cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 > We will prompt a more powerful AI in the future to write it better.<br>
 > ”

-Now that we have defined who we are, what we do, and what we don't do, let's explore how to become a successful prompter.
+Now that we have defined who we are, what we do, and what we don't do, let's explore how to become successful at the job.

-# The Successful Prompter
+# The Successful Prompt Engineer

 <aside class="quote">
     <em>“Prompting is not about writing questions.
 It's a way of looking at and solving problems.”</em>
 </aside>

-The successful has a clear objective in mind (It's not making more money).
+The successful prompt engineer has a clear objective in mind (you're wrong, it's not making more money).
-To reach the objective, he or she really understands how AI actually works.[^2] This is necessary in oder to craft the best prompts.
+To reach the objective, he or she should really understands how AI actually works.[^2] This is necessary in oder to craft the best prompts.
-Understanding the keywords from the domain and the context are key.
+The key skills involve language comprehension, understanding of the domain specific keywords, and the context itself.

-The successful prompter knows how to apply the principles of clear communication.
+The successful prompt engineer knows how to apply the principles of clear communication.
 It's about being concise, precise, and unambiguous.
 That way one can tweak the prompt to get the best results.
 If in doubt, it may even involve calling another AI to write the prompt.
 Recursive prompting!

 The successful prompter doesn't give up easily.
-She experiments with different variations of prompts and evaluates the model's responses.
+Sometimes one needs to experiment with different variations of prompts and evaluates the model's responses.
 When the output is not so good, the successful prompt engineer knows when to flush the toilet.

-The successful prompter leverages AI in favor of improving **learning**, **coding**, and **creativity**.
+The successful prompter leverages AI in favor of improving her/is **learning**, **coding**, and **creativity**.

 ## Prompting for Learning

-The successful prompter knows how to use AI to learn new stuff.
+The successful prompt engineer knows how to use AI to learn new stuff.

 Here are 5 examples: